Continuing Education Activity

 Equipment

-Equipment requirements vary greatly depending on the type of flap to be transferred.
-Local flaps may require no more than fine soft-tissue instruments and local anesthesia, while larger regional and free flaps may require extensive instrumentation, including soft tissue sets, bone saws, an operating microscope, microvascular tools, and vasoactive medications.
+Local flaps may require no more than fine soft-tissue instruments and local anesthesia.
+In contrast, larger regional and free flaps may require extensive instrumentation, including soft tissue sets, bone saws, an operating microscope, microvascular tools, and vasoactive medications.

-- Scalpel (#15 Bard-Parker blade or #6700 beaver blade)
+- Scalpel (#15 Bard-Parker blade or #6700 Beaver blade)

 - Forceps (Adson-Brown or 0.5 mm Castroviejo)